amolk/Bertrand-DR/README.md

-# BERTRAND
+# Bertrand-DR
-Code for the BERTRAND model to improve text-2-SQL models using a discriminator re-ranking approach.
+Code for the Bertrand-DR (Bertrand Discriminative Re-ranker) model to improve text-2-SQL models using a discriminator re-ranking approach.

 -- Coming soon --